 The Fairtex gloves are also constructed with premium quality leather with Fairtex’s signature three-layered foam system for excellent hand and knuckle protection and shock disbursement.
 Definitely, one to consider!

 The Hayabusa T3 Boxing Gloves are truly one of the best training boxing gloves out there right now and are perfect gloves if you are a beginner, intermediate or advanced boxer or mixed martial artist looking for a quality boxing glove.
 In 2019 these gloves were Awarded “Best Boxing Gloves” by Men’s Health Magazine.

-These will cost you a bit more money, but you need to see this as a longer term investment if you are going to go for these.
-They have all around brilliant padding and protection and are ergonomically very comfortable for your hands!
-They also have some cool superhero additions of the glove.
+These will cost you a bit more money, but you need to see this as a longer-term investment if you are going to go for these.
+They have all-around brilliant padding and protection and are ergonomically very comfortable for your hands!
+They also have some cool superhero additions to the glove.

 What size of gloves should I get?

 This is a question I get a lot!
 But if I’m being honest all gloves feel and fit differently!
 I do find the cheaper you go they are set to size and can be difficult to break in.
 You need to try a few brands to see what works for you.
 The more expensive gloves usually tend to break in better with your hand.
 Here is a general size guide below for you to consider.

 These are my recommended sizes for training purposes.
 Please note for sparring always try to go with 14-16oz.
 E.g. I’m 175lbs and I always use 16oz for sparring and 14oz for general training.